 Public transport in Riga – Bus, Trams, Trains and Bicycle information in Riga.
 How to get around in Riga and beyond.

-Public transport in Riga can be confusing; the lack of maps at stops, little onboard information and a confusing ticketing system can make life difficult for anyone visiting Riga.
+The Public transport system can be confusing; the lack of maps at stops, little onboard information and a confusing ticketing system can make life difficult for anyone visiting Riga.
 However, once you get your head around it, Riga’s transport system is surprisingly cheap, efficient and user friendly.
-However, if you want to really enjoy and explore the network then join one of our Tram Tours.
+However, if you want to really enjoy and explore the network you may join one of our Tram Tours.
 Ride the rails with an expert guide and see parts of the city rarely explored by tourists.

-We have to say that the best form of public transport for us in Riga is the tram.
+We believe that the best form of public transport in Riga is the tram.
 There are varying ages of trams that all have their own character and some of the best parts of the city can be reached by them.
 If you want to see more with trams join one of our RIGA TRAM TOURS.

-There are also a number of mini-bus routes, although they are only for the brave tourist.
+There are also a number of mini-bus routes, although these can be quite cramped and you may get closer to locals than you wish to on busy routes!
 You can get an idea of where they go from the sign in the window; hold out your hand to hail one, and just tell the driver when you want to hop-off.